Can Kale Help Reduce Stress?

 This is helpful when there is thin, and pale coloured blood that is not clotted or dark in colour.
 This approach would typically be applied to people that have been diagnosed with Blood deficiency, as above, when there are no signs of clotting or stagnation.

-Season available: Mid- winter to early spring
+Season available: Midwinter to early spring

-How it’s typically cooked: The best way to eat kale is steamed, sauteed or boiled.
+How it’s typically cooked: The best way to eat kale is steamed, sautéed or boiled.
 It’s a deliciously healthy addition to a nice soup!
 Kale can be used in soups, stews or even lightly roasted into kale chips.

-Cautions: be careful if you are on blood thinning medication such as warfarin, heparin or clexane.
-Check with your Dr before consuming alongside blood thinning medications.
+Cautions: Be careful if you are on blood-thinning medication such as warfarin, heparin or clexane.
+Check with your Dr before consuming alongside blood-thinning medications.
 Kale is also warming in nature so best avoided for people that suffer with ‘Heat’ conditions as diagnosed in Chinese medicine.

 NEED MORE HELP?

 GRAB YOUR FREE E-COPY OF MY #1 BOOK (3rd Edition)